Published

 • Supervisory role: It monitors the implementation of judgments and ensures that member states comply with the rulings handed down by the Court.

-ECtHR Application Requirements and Process
+ECHR Application Requirements and Process

 In respect of the admissibility criteria, an application to the European Court of Human Rights (ECtHR) has to meet certain requirements.

-• Application must be on the offi cial ECtHR application form.
+• Application must be on the official ECtHR application form.

 • Among others is that the complaint ought to be against a state which had ratified the Convention at the time of an alleged violation.